iamnbutler/iamnbutler.github.io/posts/2019-05-03-launching-facebook-avatars.md

 tags:
   - design
   - update
+summary: >-
+  Today we launched Facebook Avatars publicly!
+I've been working on this for a long time now.

+  I never would have imagined the complexity and amount of difficult decisions it takes to get a system like this off the ground.
+I have a lot of respect for all the teams out there working on likeness systems for people...
 featured: true
 ---
 Today we launched [a test of Facebook Avatars](https://www.theverge.com/2019/6/3/18650685/facebook-avatar-messenger-newsfeed-bitmoji) publicly!
 I've been working on this for a long time now.